hyperledger/aries-rfcs/features/0034-message-tracing/README.md

 ![tracing unrelated messages](trace-xyz.png)

-To solve this problem, traced messages use an ID convention that permits ordering.
+To solve this problem, traced messages *may* use an ID convention that permits ordering.
 Assume that the inner application message has a base ID, _X_.
 Containing messages (e.g., `forward` messages) have IDs in the form _X_.1, _X_.2, _X_.3, and so forth -- where numbers represent the order in